What is cryptocurrency?

 Other Popular Cryptocurrencies

-Beyond Bitcoin and Ethereum, there are thousands of other cryptocurrencies, often called altcoins (alternative coins).
+Beyond Bitcoin and Ethereum, there are thousands of other cryptocurrencies - all cryptocurrencies which are not Bitcoin, are called altcoins (alternative coins).
 Here are a few you might hear about:

 Solana (SOL): Known for its fast transactions and low fees.